ShaikMoosa/Reflectly/README.md

 1. Upload a video file by clicking on the upload area
 2. Wait for the video to process
-3. Click "Generate AI Transcript" to create a transcript
+3. Click "Generate Transcript" to create a transcript using OpenAI's Whisper API
 4. Browse through the transcript and click on any segment to navigate the video
+5. If OpenAI API is not configured or encounters an error, the app will fall back to generating mock transcript data

 ## License